brainbrian/brainbrian-gatsby/content/posts/2016-07-19-seattle-48-hour-film-festival/index.md

 ---
 title: 'Seattle 48 Hour Film Festival'
-date: '2016-06-19'
+date: '2016-07-19'
+categories:
+    - 'video-2'
 ---

 I spent this past weekend with a crew of 55 volunteers making a short film, 7 minutes in duration, for the [Seattle 48 Hour Film Festival](http://www.48hourfilm.com/seattle-wa).
 This film was created under the direction of the talented Ben Strickland of [Tricky Whiskey Films](https://www.facebook.com/TrickyWhiskeyFilmsSeattle/).
 It was my first time doing the 48 Hour Film Fest.
 It was a great experience seeing what a large group of volunteers, industry pros and amateurs, can come together and make in 2 LONG days.

 https://www.flickr.com/photos/brianbehrens/28125884390/in/album-72157668358213254/

 We shot at a private airfield in Monroe, WA.

 https://www.flickr.com/photos/brianbehrens/27793172463/in/album-72157668358213254/

 We got our shot of a plane riding into the sunset and a van following shortly behind with gunfire.

 https://www.flickr.com/photos/brianbehrens/27791860554/in/album-72157668358213254/